emmajanedrews/base-template/_posts/2018-01-26-5-changes-from-the-new-tax-bill-that-affect-homeowners.md

 ---
 layout: post
-title: How Will Tax Reform Affect the Real Estate Market?
+title: 5 Changes From the New Tax Bill That Affect Homeowners
 tags:
   - Real Estate
 excerpt: >-